 “Once we were connected with Cloud Elements, I recognized that what my team was aiming to build had been done already” shares Rothschild.
 He acknowledged that by partnering with Cloud Elements there was an opportunity to save time on troubleshooting, with respect to unique languages, features, and idiosyncrasies of each new cloud service.
 No more SOAP APIs!!

 “Yeah, sure, we could create our own marketing automation integration stack, but why would we if Cloud Elements already had all the integrations we were looking for and supported what our product needed?” exclaims Rothschild.
 The Influitive developers saw that Cloud Elements had already developed much of architecture needed and decided to try it out.

 " ...When the development team came back with a thumbs up for Cloud Elements, I knew we were onto something good.”

-Vikram Rangnekar, Director Product Management
+Vikram Rangnekar, Former Director of Product Management

 Why It Stuck